nixworks/public/news/2015/10/11/index.md

 ##### Iraqi Civil War (2014-present)
 ### [Iraq's military reports bombing a convoy possibly carrying Islamic State of Iraq and the Levant leader, Abu Bakr al-Baghdadi.
 The group was headed to a meeting in the western Al Anbar Governorate, close to the Syrian border.
 Eight senior ISIS figures were killed, but al-Baghdadi did not appear to be among them according to Iraqi officials. ](/news/2015/10/11/iraq-s-military-reports-bombing-a-convoy-possibly-carrying-islamic-state-of-iraq-and-the-levant-leader-abu-bakr-al-baghdadi-the-group-was.md)
-_Context: Abu Bakr al-Baghdadi, Syria, Iraqi Civil War (2014-present), ISIL, Iraq, Anbar province_
+_Context: ISIL, Abu Bakr al-Baghdadi, Syria, Iraqi Civil War (2014-present), Anbar province, Iraq_

 ##### Saudi-led intervention in Yemen
 ### [An Arab coalition airstrike on a prison in Yemen's central Al Bayda Governorate, reportedly kills 20 prisoners.
 The prison which held more than 100 prisoners was controlled by the Houthis. ](/news/2015/10/11/an-arab-coalition-airstrike-on-a-prison-in-yemen-s-central-al-bayda-governorate-reportedly-kills-20-prisoners-the-prison-which-held-more-t.md)